 Molly Dinsdale, MA, LPC, Co-Director, works with children, adolescents, and adults, in family, couple, and individual therapy.
 In addition to working with issues of adulthood, family life, and relationships for over 30 years, Molly has expertise in adult and child divorce issues, blended families, the effects of disabilities on families, and work with child, adolescent, and adult victims of trauma or abuse, and mood disorders.

-David Dougher, LCSW, Co-Director Clinical Supervisor has extensive experience in treatment of children, adolescents and adults and is also in private practice in Corvallis.
-He has worked with adults, children, and adolescents in individual, family and group therapy for over 25 years.
+David Dougher, LCSW, Director & Clinical Supervisor, has extensive experience in treatment of children, adolescents and adults and is also in private practice in Corvallis.
+He has worked with adults, couples, children, and adolescents in individual, family and group therapy for over 25 years.
 David's approach combines systems theory and psychodynamics, while integrating developmental concerns.
-He also sees individual adults with trauma, mood disorders
+He also sees individual adults with trauma, mood disorders and anxiety.

 Gloria Hall, LPC has experience working with children, adolescents and adults.
 She uses a non-directive, client-centered approach as well as psychodynamic and cognitive behavioral theories to treat such issues as mood disorders, childhood abuse, PTSD, relationship difficulties, and self-identity.
 She also offers the option of a faith-based approach to counseling.